Woman tied to a pole, heckled in Meghalaya | Business

 - India

-A woman was tied to a pole at a market place at Jowai in Meghalaya and heckled for alleged pickpocketing prompting police to initiate action, officials said on Friday.
+A woman was tied to a pole at a market place at Jowai in Meghalaya and heckled for alleged pickpocketing prompting police to initiate action against those involved, officials said on Friday.

 An undated video of the incident went viral on the social media on Friday.